leader282/InterIIT-Dev-Team-Task/README.md

-# Getting Started with Smooth Seach App
+# Getting Started with Smooth Search App

 This application provides a search bar that can search smoothly and fast enough from a json file hosted on a node api endpoint.
 The whole application is dockerized and hence the app can be set up in just 4 easy steps!!